eutectic6337/TNbadge/hardware/README.md

 ### rectify

-most likely location for bridge is level shifter chip
+most likely location for bridge is TSSOP level shifter chip

 - flux and wick up excess solder from pins on one side